Middle School: Global Learners

 Several service programs also support our sustainability efforts.
 Participating in programs such as waste-free lunches, composting, and recycling, student volunteers have the opportunity to join with the Lower and Upper Schools to create a greener community.

 Global Learners Week

 Middle School students explore the following experiences during the last week of March.
 These off-campus experiences carefully compliment the humanities program for each year of middle school:

-- Grade 6 — Nature's Classroom Institute — Students immerse themselves in the natural environment for ecosystem exploration and study, working together with their peers and learning about their role as a citizen of the earth from an environmental point of view.
+- Grade 6 (Local Citizens) — Nature's Classroom Institute — Students immerse themselves in the natural environment for ecosystem exploration and study, working together with their peers and learning about their role as a citizen of the earth from an environmental point of view.